Wednesday 8th December 2021

 If you are feeling unwell

-Continue to follow medical and government advice, including but not limited to contacting 111 – but also (should DCF meetings continue or resume in person) please do not attend, for the safety and well-being of the whole church family.
+Please continue to follow medical and government advice, including but not limited to contacting 111 – but also please do not attend meetings in person when you are feeling unwell, for the safety and well-being of the whole church family.

 If you have been exposed to or have contracted coronavirus, and have recently spent time with church family, please contact the pastor to let him know.